Digital quantum magnetism on a trapped-ion quantum computer: Introduction

 \section{Introduction}

-Noiseless quantum computers can efficiently simulate complex quantum many-body systems \cite{doi:10.1126/science.273.5278.1073}, a task that is generally believed to be difficult for classical computers.
-However, prior to the implementation of large-scale fault-tolerant quantum computing architectures, the presence of noise severely limits where quantum advantage may be realized.
-One promising target for quantum advantage is simulating the far-from-equilibrium dynamics of quantum magnets.
-While sufficiently complex to frustrate all known classical simulation methods, quantum magnetic (spin) dynamics avoids many challenges of other popular quantum advantage targets, such as the variational preparation of equilibrium states \cite{TILLY20221} (plagued, for example, by barren plateaus and slow training) or the simulation of fermions \cite{PhysRevB.104.035118} (with inevitable overheads for encoding into qubits).
-The principal difficulty in simulating spin dynamics with a digital quantum computer is the need to simultaneously suppress digitization errors (requiring deeper circuits) and hardware noise (requiring shallower circuits).
-While certain analog quantum simulators circumvent this challenge to some extent \cite{daley_qa_review,PhysRevLett.113.147205,bernien_2017,zhang_2017,Joshi_2022_hydro,andersen2024thermalization,Wienand_2024_hydro,king2024computational}, they tend to be specialized machines that cannot be easily adapted to a variety of problems.
-The flexibility of digital quantum computers expands the scope of feasible quantum simulations~\cite{ibm_utility,cochran2024visualizing,will2025probing}.
-But until now they have only been shown to significantly outperform classical algorithms for contrived computational problems~\cite{arute_2019,PhysRevLett.127.180501,decross2024computational}, and not for simulating the continuous time evolution of physical systems.
+Quantum computers can efficiently simulate complex quantum many-body systems that are challenging to describe with classical computers \cite{doi:10.1126/science.273.5278.1073}.
+However, prior to the development of large-scale fault-tolerant quantum computers, the presence of noise severely limits the scope of feasible simulations: It is difficult to simultaneously suppress hardware noise (requiring shallower circuits) and digitization errors incurred when approximating time evolution with discrete gates (requiring deeper circuits).
+While analog quantum simulators circumvent this challenge to some extent \cite{daley_qa_review,PhysRevLett.113.147205,bernien_2017,zhang_2017,Joshi_2022_hydro,andersen2024thermalization,Wienand_2024_hydro,king2024computational}, they are specialized machines that cannot be easily adapted to a variety of problems.
+If both digitization errors and noise are adequately controlled, the flexibility of quantum computers will expand the scope of feasible quantum simulations~\cite{ibm_utility,cochran2024visualizing,will2025probing}.